Marburg acute multiple sclerosis

 Marburg acute multiple sclerosis, also known as Marburg multiple sclerosis or acute fulminant multiple sclerosis, is considered one of the multiple sclerosis borderline diseases, which is a collection of diseases classified by some as MS variants and by others as different diseases.
 Other diseases in this group are neuromyelitis optica (NMO), Balo concentric sclerosis, and Schilder's disease.
 The graver course is one form of malignant multiple sclerosis, with patients reaching a significant level of disability in less than five years from their first symptoms, often in a matter of months.

-Sometimes Marburg MS is considered a synonym for tumefactive MS, but not for all authors.
+Sometimes Marburg MS is considered a synonym for tumefactive MS, but not by all authors.